louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 DISCUSSION

 This systematic review and meta‐analysis considered 13 studies with 1504 participants.
 There were positive results in treatment outcomes including the mean postoperative calcium level, the 48 h of postoperative hypocalcemia; the postoperative symptomatic hypocalcemia; the IV calcium supplementation rates; and the length of hospital stays compared with the control group.
 However, the readmission rates did not demonstrate statistical significance.
 Subgroup analysis revealed that the intervention group had a higher mean postoperative calcium level than the control group for the combined preoperative and postoperative supplementation subgroups and the combined calcium and vitamin D supplementation subgroup.
 The summary of the effects of interventions is provided in Table II.

 Table II
 Summary of effects of interventions.

 To our knowledge, this is the first and largest meta‐analysis of patients who underwent total thyroidectomy and received preoperative calcium and/or vitamin D supplementation.
-Khatiwada et al. and Casey et al. published a qualitative systematic review on this subject recently.In our review, every trial included in both articles has already been assessed.
+Khatiwada et al. and Casey et al. published a qualitative systematic review on this subject recently.
+In our review, every trial included in both articles has already been assessed.
 We decided to do a meta‐analysis despite the presence of heterogeneity because we believe it can still provide useful insights by statistically summarizing the findings of different studies.
 This quantitative synthesis may be useful in the identification of patterns, trends, and potential sources of heterogeneity.
 Additionally, we hope that it might advance our understanding of the subject along with improving our clinical practice.

 ---

 ### Vitamin D for the prevention of disease: an endocrine society clinical practice guideline [^d70be978].
 The Journal of Clinical Endocrinology and Metabolism (2024).
 High credibility.

-25(OH)D testing in adults aged 75 years and older—in the general population aged 75 years and older, we suggest against routine testing for 25(OH)D levels; in this population, 25(OH)D thresholds that provide outcome-specific benefits have not been established in clinical trials, and the panel suggests against routine screening to guide decision-making and routine follow-up testing to guide vitamin D dosing, with this recommendation relating to generally healthy adults who do not otherwise have established indications for 25(OH)D testing (eg, hypocalcemia).
+25(OH)D testing in adults aged 75 years and older — in the general population aged 75 years and older, we suggest against routine testing for 25(OH)D levels; in this population, 25(OH)D thresholds that provide outcome-specific benefits have not been established in clinical trials, and the panel suggests against routine screening to guide decision-making and routine follow-up testing to guide vitamin D dosing, with this recommendation relating to generally healthy adults who do not otherwise have established indications for 25(OH)D testing (eg, hypocalcemia).

 ---